datastaxdevs/workshop-cassandra-fundamentals/README.md

 _(Once you have carefully examined the first of the following **INSERT** statements below, you can simply copy/paste the others which are very similar.)_

-> _Note_: in the following, we are using `MAP<>` where you can defined you our key/value adding a bit of flexibility where Cassandra Data models are strongly typed.
+> _Note_: in the following, we are using `MAP<>` which lets you define you our key/value mapping, thereby adding a bit of flexibility -- Cassandra Data models are strongly typed.

 📘 **Commands to execute**